-Forgiving: respond to single defections by defecting forever worked poorly.
+Forgiving: respond to single defection by defecting forever did poorly.
 Better to respond to TIT with 0.9 TAT; might dampen echoes & prevent feuds

 Clear: Clarity an important feature.
 With TFT you know what to expect and what will/won't work.
-With too much randomness or bizarre strategies in program, competing programs cannot analyze and began to always defect.
+Too much randomness or bizarre strategies in program, competitors can't analyze and began to always defect.